October 21, 2024

 Attempting to combat bank fraud, Bank of America launched an AI-powered fraud detection, response, and management system.

 Instead of a cybersecurity agent having to monitor each of these requests, Erica can do so automatically and around the clock.
-This AI system dramatically reduces the workload for cybersecurity professionals.
+This AI cybersecurity application dramatically reduces the workload for cybersecurity professionals.
 Armed with up-to-date attack vector patterns, Erica can accurately detect fraud in an account and freeze the account.

 While traditional cybersecurity teams have to inspect each potential report individually, Erica reduces this workload, meaning they only have to look into the frozen accounts.
 This AI-first fraud detection and prevention method decreases the total number of successful fraud cases and enhances human agents' fraud response.